Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 });
 {% endhighlight %}

-This will now minify the index file and add the extension to the file before placing it in the dist folder.
+This will now minify the index file and add the extension to the filename before placing it in the dist folder.
 If you look in the dist folder now you will see we have the index.js and index.min.js file.
-This is because were not clearing the folder, so lets do that.
+This is because we are not clearing the folder, so lets do that.

 The gulp-clean plugin will probably work but it is on the blacklist and it is recommended you use the standard node library 'del'.
 So require and use it.